marwahaha/dotfiles/README.md

 ## Support

-I'm not currently maintaining this project for public usage, but if you find an issue I'd love to hear aboutit.
+I'm not currently maintaining this project for public usage, but if you find an issue I'd love to hear about it.